dbader/large-type.com/README.md

-# [large-type.com](http://large-type.com) – Display and share messages in VERY LARGE TEXT from your browser
+# [large-type.com](http://large-type.com) – Display and share text in VERY LARGE font

 ![](twitter-card.png)

-Large-type.com let's you display messages in very large text directly from your browser.
+Large-type.com let's you **display & share text in a very large font** directly from your browser.
 Whoa!

-That's handy whenever you need to read something on your screen from further away—for example, a phone number.
+That's handy whenever you need to **read something on your screen from further away**—for example, phone numbers and passwords.
 Nice!

-Even better, when you share text with large-type.com only the person with the link sees your text.
+Even better, when you share text with large-type.com **only the person with the link sees your text**.
 Rendering happens locally on your browser and your text is not transmitted to any servers.
+How cool!

 ## FAQs

-### What do I use this for?
+### What can I use it for?
 Here are some ideas:

 * Read that phone number from across the room?